lordmulder/Simple-x264-Launcher/README.md

 * Avisynth input only available with [Avisynth](http://avisynth.nl/index.php/Main_Page#Official_builds) **2.6** installed &ndash; Avisynth **2.5.x** is *not* recommended!
 * VapourSynth input only available with [VapourSynth](http://www.vapoursynth.com/) **r24+** installed &ndash; [Python](https://www.python.org/downloads/windows/) is a prerequisite for VapourSynth!
 * YV16/YV24 color spaces require Avisynth 2.6 (see section 10)

+**Note:** Most of these requirements are *not* imposed by Simple x264 Launcher itself, but by the encoders (e.g. x264 and x265) that we use.

 # Anti-Virus Warning #